aaltogamers/AG_LoL_OSM/src/content/english/info.md

 ### Afterparty

-The afterparty will be held at [Rantasauna](https://www.ayy.fi/fi/rantasauna), and it starts right after the main event ends (about 22:00).
+The afterparty is brought to you by our main sponsor Digia, and held at [Rantasauna](https://www.ayy.fi/fi/rantasauna).
+It starts right after the main event ends (about 22:00).
 The afterparty is open to all people who attended the event (players, organizers, and spectators).
 There'll be a sauna and a hot tub, so bring your swimwear and a towel!